DamonGeorge/AI-CPSC427/othello/README.txt

 	java Othello

 Files:
-- AITimer.java 		The timer task used to prevent the AI task from exceeding 10 seconds
+- AIThread.java 	The AI used by the program.
+					This runs as a background thread and attempts to calculate a move in under 10 seconds.

 - BoardCell.java 	A cell component of the Board GUI.
 					This handles drawing tiles and allowing the player to select moves.